Medicine Spirit Iboga Retreat Resources

 Iboga vs. Ibogaine

 When exploring this medicine, it's important to understand the distinction between traditional Iboga root bark and isolated ibogaine.
-While both come from the same plant, they offer different experiences and are used in different contexts.
+They offer different experiences and are used in different contexts.

 Missoko Bwiti Tradition